rahil-g/eeno/README.md

 1.9.2.8.3.7.4.6.5|4|10                      #Current packet loss in %
 ```

-On another terminal, start the RNPP app -
+On another terminal, start the NetPow app -
 ```
-$ python3 rnpp.py
+$ python3 netpow.py
 ```
-The RNPP app first reads the file SNMP-NSOT.csv to discover the SNMP agents.
+The NetPow app first reads the file SNMP-NSOT.csv to discover the SNMP agents.
 Therefore, any SNMP config changes would also need to be reflected in the SNMP-NSOT.csv file.
 >The format of the file is - IP,Port,SNMP_ver,Security_level,Auth_protocol,Auth_pass,Security_name,Priv_protocol,Priv_pass
 ```
 $ cat SNMP-NSOT.csv